learn-co-curriculum/programming-univbasics-nds-green-grocer/README.md

 one of that process is to understand the nested data structures we're working with.

 Take a moment to think about our cart of items.
 The cart starts as an array of individual items, right?
+What items do we have?
+What attributes do they have?

-We want to translate it into a hash that includes the counts for each item with the `consolidate_cart` method.
+Now, we want to translate that array into a hash that includes the counts for each item with a `consolidate_cart` method.

 For instance, if the method is given the array below: